nvande/unit-conversion-api/README.md

 }, ... ]
 ```

-The API will also accept a single request in the body as an object.
+The API will also accept a single request in the body as an object, so you can easily test it with Postman etc with the x-www-form-urlencoded option with the above keys.

 After converting, the response will take the following format:
 ```